hishamhm/datafile/README.md

 * `datafile.openers.caller`: tries to find the file based on the path of the caller script.
 * `datafile.openers.xdg`: follows the [freedesktop.org XDG Base Directory Specification](-- http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)
-* `datafile.openers.unix_config`: tries traditional Unix paths for config files (/etc and dotfiles at the home dir) -- this is an example of a platform-specific opener.
+* `datafile.openers.unix`: tries traditional Unix paths for data and config files (/etc and dotfiles at the home dir) -- this is an example of a platform-specific opener.
-* `datafile.openers.win_config`: tries traditional Windows paths for config files.
-Tries user first, then system wide.
-It will only handle the context 'config'.
+* `datafile.openers.windows`: tries traditional Windows paths for user and config files.
+For config files, it tries user configuration first, then system wide.
-* `datafile.openers.win_data`: tries traditional Windows paths for data/user files.
-Tries user first, then public.
+For data/user files, it tries the user directory first, then the public directory.

-Note: when installing trough LuaRocks, only files for the relevant platform will be installed
+Note: when installing trough LuaRocks, only files for the relevant platform will be installed.

 ## API